 So going forward, I have divided the books into 3 categories, namely Thinking, Process and Designer Skills.
 So without further adieu here is the list, in no particular order of importance, for you to enjoy!

-Edited: I’ve added direct links to Amazon so its easier for you to get more information.
+Edit: I’ve added direct links to Amazon so it’s easier for you to get more information.
 Do note it’s an affiliate link that won’t cost you anything more.

 1) The Design of Everyday Things by Don Norman

 Not only can it be a great source of information on usability and product ergonomics, it is also a fantastic source of learning how to be sensitive to the product’s user experience.
 If it is not a textbook or required reading for your design school, make it so!